TajaKuzman/Parlamint-translation/README.md

 Interestingly, the Swedish MT model seems to be very prone to changing people's first name into Mr or Mrs. Based on an analysis of some instances of substitution, the changes are correct, so we will use the substitution.

+There were no errors with SpaceAfter due to MT repetitions in this corpus :)

+There are no < gap >, < vocal > or < incident > notes.

 ### ParlaMint-NL

 The following 55 files were revealed to be empty and are not included in the df: